TheNathanSpace/Comp-Org-Lab6/README.md

 ## Installation/Usage

 You just need Python 3; no additional packages must be installed.
-Just run `main.py`.
+Define settings in `config.txt` and just run `src/main.py`.

 Output is saved to the ./logs/ directory.